eslint/rfcs/designs/2025-define-plugin/README.md

 - The existing [Create Plugins](https://eslint.org/docs/latest/extend/plugins) page will be updated to use the new helper
   - It can also link to the `@eslint/plugin-kit` README.md section for expanded documentation
   - It will also explicitly note that the helper is optional
-- Explanatory documentation in the new `eslint-plugin-eslint-plugin` lint rule
+- Explanatory documentation in the new `eslint-plugin-eslint-plugin` lint rules

 ## Drawbacks

-Adding one more item to learn for plugins increases the barrier to entry to authoring plugins.
+Adding one more function to learn increases the barrier to entry to authoring plugins.
-Developers may not want a helper that they need to learn alongside the existing concepts.
+Developers may not want a helper that they need to understand alongside the existing concepts.
 Some might find that obfuscating plugin definitions in this way is conceptual overhead costlier than the current act of writing portions manually.

 Adding a first-party standardized config also runs the risk of forcing the community into patterns it does not want.